-The proposed method of evaluating convexity, C{X,Y}, requires two parameters to be input, namely X and 324 Y. While evaluating $C{X,Y}$ on the test data sets, we had employed X = 20 ms and Y = 0.6.
-Here, we shall 325 discuss the selection of values for these two parameters.
-Table 4 summarizes the mutual correlations for 326 $C{(X=20, Y=0.6)}$, which has been demonstrated to be accurate, and other combinations of X and Y for each of 327 the four data sets.
-We find that the first three cases ($C{20,0.8}$, $C{30,0.6}$, $C{50,0.9}$) are in agreement to $C{20,0.6}$ for 328 all the data sets, whereas C{5.0.6} and C{20.0.3} differ.
-A simple rule of thumb in selecting values of X and Y 329 is to set X to be larger than the maximum AP foot width and Y to be greater than the maximum AP foot 330 height.
-This is illustrated in Fig. 9 with examples of both appropriate and inappropriate choices of X and 331 Y. In Fig. 9 (a), the region of interest comprises only a part of the AP foot with the region above Y being 332 excluded.
-Similarly, in Fig. 9 (b), even though it covers the entire height of the AP foot, it does not span 333 the entire foot duration.
-In such cases, as in (a) and (b), the convexity evaluation would be unreliable as 334 335 variations in the foot shape outside the region of interest is ignored in the quantification.
-The choice of parameters in Fig. 9 (c) is such that the entire AP foot is taken into consideration.
-In the case of our test 336 data, as we have prior knowledge of the variation in the AP profiles, it is trivial to set these values.
-For 337 example, the maximum STD amplitude in our data sets is 0.5, and thus any value > 0.5 is appropriate for 338 Y. This rule is confirmed by the good correlation results for data sets 2, 3 and 4 under $C{20,0,3}$ (max amp = 339 (0.2) as seen in Table 4, whereas it is found inappropriate for Dataset 1 (max amp = 0.5).
-It should also be 340 noted that $C{5,0.6}$ appears a suitable choice for Dataset4, but not Dataset3.
-This is owing to the shorter range 341 of lat parameter in Dataset4, resulting in smaller AP onset latencies and thereby shorter AP foot widths.
-342
+TABLE 4 | Comparing correlations of $C{X,Y}$ for different combinations of X, Y parameter values with $C{\rm 20.0.6}.$ and Y is to set X to be larger than the maximum AP foot width and Y to be greater than the maximum AP foot height.
+This is illustrated in Figure 9 with examples of both appropriate and inappropriate choices of X and Y. In Figure 9A, the region of interest comprises only a part of the AP foot with the region above Y being excluded.
+Similarly, in Figure 9B, even though it covers the entire height of the AP foot, it does not span the entire foot duration.
+In such cases, as in (A) and (B), the convexity evaluation would be unreliable as variations in the foot shape outside the region of interest is ignored in the quantification.
+The choice of parameters in Figure 9C is such that the entire AP foot is taken into consideration.
+In the case of our test data, as we have prior knowledge of the variation in the AP profiles, it is trivial to set these values.
+For example, the maximum STD amplitude in our data sets is 0.5, and thus any value >0.5 is appropriate for Y. This rule is confirmed by the good correlation results for data sets 2, 3, and 4 under $C{20,0.3}$ (max amp = 0.2) as seen in Table 4, whereas it is found inappropriate for Dataset 1 (max amp = 0.5).
+It should also be noted that $C{5,0,6}$ appears a suitable choice for Dataset4, but not Dataset3.
+This is owing to the shorter range of lat parameter in Dataset4, resulting in smaller AP onset latencies and thereby shorter AP foot widths.